iot-edge-foundation/iot-edge-plc-publisher/README.md

 ### Module properties

 This module uses desired properties to configure the tags you want to pull.
-Here is an example of configuration that pulls every 1 sec a tag from a PLC.
+Here is an example of configuration that pulls every 1 sec a tag array of 10 values from a PLC.

 ```json
 {